-Photo: Children building a teepee at Big Turtle Village.
+Photo: Children and Rafael Ramos building a teepee at Big Turtle Village.

 Big Turtle Village is a five-day free camping trip for children, ages 8-12 who do not have the economic means to attend summer camp.
 Run completely by volunteers and located at Devil’s Hopyard State Park in East Haddam, Connecticut, the camp introduces children to the natural environment through workshops that encourage children to advocate for their health, the environment and its preservation.